 To submit and view report queries, you must have the System: Submit Reports access grant.
 In addition, submitting and viewing report results are further limited by your product licenses and security group assignments.

 When you prepare to submit a report, you are presented with a set of filter fields from which you can specify the criteria for the report.
 The resulting report shows only the data that matches the criteria.

 - Run reports describes how to create and submit report queries, as well as how to access and view the results.

 - Report types provides information about report types, the mechanism you can use to create reports tailored to meet your business needs.

 The majority of the PPM reports are submitted and viewed from the standard interface.
 Another type of report in PPM (not discussed in this section) are server reports, which gather administrative diagnostics and are submitted and viewed from the PPM Workbench.
-For information about server reports, see Installation and Administration.
+For information about server reports, see System administration.